dartie/trainings/Pandas.md

 ---##

-## Create from list od dictionaries
+## Create from list of dictionaries

 ```python
 import pandas as pd